Ares-Developers/Ares-docs/bugfixes/type2/specialweaponsnowfunctioninsecondaryslots.rst

 "Special" Weapons now function in secondary slots
 =================================================

-Units with weapons that use ``MindControl=yes``, ``Parasite=yes`` or ``Temporal=yes`` require special treatment behind-the-scenes in order to function.
-However, the original game only performed this treatment if those units had such weapons as their Primary weapon.
-The treatment would not be applied for Secondary weapons and thus result in crashes.
+Units with weapons that use :tag:`MindControl=yes`, :tag:`Parasite=yes` or
+\ :tag:`Temporal=yes` require special treatment behind-the-scenes in order to function.
+However, the original game only performed this treatment if those units had such weapons as their :tag:`Primary` weapon.
+The treatment would not be applied for :tag:`Secondary` weapons and thus result in crashes.
-Ares performs the treatment for Secondary weapons too.
+:game:`Ares` performs the treatment for :tag:`Secondary` weapons too.

 .. note:: The 'special treatment' sets up the object wielding these weapons.
 	However, the original code is not designed to handle an object having